cohosh/ptnettools/README.md

 #### Webtunnel experiments

-Snowflake has a client and server binary, each of which should be compiled and installed in a single directory to be passed into ptnettools.
+Webtunnel has a client and server binary, each of which should be compiled and installed in a single directory to be passed into ptnettools.
 This directory should contain each of:
 - client
 - server